 SpyEye was created by Hamza Bendelladj and Aleksandr Andreevinch Panin.
 Following a coordinated international effort that was spearheaded by the FBI, both men were arrested and jailed for a combined 24+ years.
-Their crime being the stealing of hundreds of millions of dollars through cybercrime.
+They were convicted for stealing hundreds of millions of dollars through cybercrime.

 How to Remove the SpyEye Malware

 Removing the SpyEye malware is easy, given that cybersecurity researchers have had about 10 years to study the malware and to decode its signatures.
-That is to say every premium anti-malware solution, such as Outbyte Antivirus, has enough experience with the malware that it cannot possibly miss it.
+In other words, most premium anti-malware solution, including but not limited to Outbyte Antivirus, have accrued sufficient experience dealing with this malware, reducing the likelihood of missing it.

 If you suspect that your device has been infected by the malware, it is best to run your computer on Safe Mode with Networking.
 Safe Mode isolates all but the default Windows apps and settings, and thus make it easier to troubleshoot any issues.